General MSCF Program Questions

 How much programming experience will I need?

-Applicants lacking this knowledge may be required to take a C++ course prior to enrolling in the program.
+Applicants lacking this knowledge may be required to take an object-oriented programming course prior to enrolling in the program.

 How much work experience do I need?